kenil333/futureama_task/README.md

 # futureama_task

-A new Flutter Futureama Task Project project created with the flutter version 3.7.12.
+A new Flutter Futureama Task Project project was created with Flutter version 3.7.12.

 ## Getting Started